• Art Magazine

 What is a sculpture and how is it characterized?

-A sculpture is a three -dimensional work of art that is created by shaped materials such as stone, sound, metal or wood.
-In contrast to painting or graphics, a sculpture has a physical volume and can be viewed by different perspectives.
-The shape of a sculpture can be realistic or abstract and it can be different topics and motifs.
+A sculpture is a three-dimensional work of art from materials such as stone, clay, metal , or wood.
+Unlike painting or graphic art, a sculpture possesses physical volume and can be viewed from different perspectives.
+The form of a sculpture can be realistic or abstract, and it can depict various themes and motifs.

 Sculptures are characterized by their feel , which enables the viewer to touch the work and to grasp its surface structure.
 In addition, sculptures can have different sizes, from small miniatures to monumental sculptures in public space.
 Another property of sculptures is their plasticity .